SKB-CGN/ioBroker.energiefluss/README.md

 It provides an animated energyflow of the current consumption for photovoltaics, battery, house-consumption, grid-feed-in (grid-consumption), car charge and up to 4 possible elements (circle or rectangle).

 ## Energiefluss adapter fuer ioBroker
-Es stellt einen animierten Energiefluss des aktuellen Verbrauchs fuer Photovoltaik, Batterie, Hausverbrauch, Einspeisung (Netzbezug), Auto-Ladung und bis zu 4 benutzerdefinierte Elemente (Kreis oder Rechteck) zur Verfügung.
+Es stellt einen animierten Energiefluss des aktuellen Verbrauchs fuer Photovoltaik, Batterie, Hausverbrauch, Einspeisung (Netzbezug), Auto-Ladung und bis zu 4 benutzerdefinierte Elemente (Kreis oder Rechteck) zur Verfï¿½gung.

 ## Installation
 Installation via Github Cat possible.
 To do this, go to custom and enter the Github address from here.